-When replacing or retrofitting the power supply, a device-specific individual verification is required, which must be returned to Honeywell.
+When replacing or retrofitting the power supply, the modem module or the interface module, a devicespecific individual verification is required, which must be returned to Honeywell.
 As the manufacturer, we are obliged to keep complete device documentation for ATEX approval.

-Device Permitted action in the field Completion Additional Effect on version Functional range Replace- ment Retro- fit Connec- tion Completion permitted by activity warranty?
-Digital inputs - × Operator - No Digital outputs - × Operator No × - - Operator Individual verification required Warranty claims void All (associated apparatus for ATEX Zone 0/1 and ATEX Integrated power × Honeywell customer service (with ATEX training) Tests pursuant to Low Voltage Directive; individual verification required - Zone 2) × Operator - No Fuse for integrated power supply × - Operator No Device battery × )- Operator - No Modem battery × - Operator No Antenna X 3 - Operator - No ATEX Zone 2 All internal communication modules × × × Operator - No
+Device Functional range Permitted action in the field Completion Additional Effect on

+version Replace- ment Retro- fit Connection permitted by activity warranty?

+Digital inputs ✓ Operator - No

+Digital outputs - ✓ Operator No

+✓ ✓ Operator Individual verification required Warranty claims void

+All (associated Integrated power supply - √ ✓ Honeywell customer service (with ATEX training) Tests pursuant to Low Voltage Directive; individual verification required No

+apparatus for - ✓ Operator - No

+Zone 0/1 and ATEX Fuse of integrated power supply ✓ - Operator No

+Zone 2) Device battery ✓ ✓ Operator - No

+Modem battery ✓ ✓ ✓ Operator No

+Battery adapter board ✓ ✓ ✓ Operator - No

+Modem module ✓ ✓ ✓ Operator Individual verification required No

+Antenna √2 ✓ ✓ Operator - No